Skip to main content

 My fundraiser is off campus.
 Does this policy affect me?

 Yes.
 This is the biggest change to the policy.
 No matter where your fundraiser is, it must be registered.
-Again, we do not anticipate denying most fundraiser requests so long as they don't violate any of the stipulations set forth in the policy.
+Again, we do not anticipate denying most fundraiser requests as long as they don't violate any of the stipulations set forth in the policy.

 My fundraiser is online, for example an email writing campaign.
 How do I register that?